 THERE & BACK

-Join us for a summer on Mars.
-Learn how to design, build and live on the edge of the possible and then come back home and join in reshaping our world for the benefit of people, places and planet.
+Join us and learn how to design, build and live on the edge of the possible and then come back home and join in reshaping our world for the benefit of people, places and planet.

-An architecture & design summer school in the community of East Village, Stratford.
+An architecture & design programme in the community of East Village, Stratford.
 The primary aim is to assist and empower those seeking to enter careers in architecture & design by engaging with a cross section of design and fabrication experiences.

 Our programme will involve learning new digital skills, visiting construction sites and architects offices, developing designs and preparing portfolio content.